 Working with dates can get tricky if you are not careful.
-However, Excel has made working with date and time a lot easier in the recent versions.
+However, Excel has made working with date and time data a lot easier in the recent versions.
 It has some wonderful built-in functions to work with dates.
-One of these functions is the DATE function in Excel.
+One of these functions is the DATE function.
 In this tutorial, you will learn how to use the Date function in Excel.

 How to use the DATE function in Excel